BLeQuerrec/LineageOTA/README.md

 `touch -d @$(grep 'ro.build.date.utc' $OUT/system/build.prop | sed 's/ro\.build\.date\.utc\=//i') $OUT/lineage-VERSION-YYYYMMDD-ROMTYPE-DEVICENAME.zip`

+If you upload your builds via `scp`, do not forget the `-p` option.

 ## How it works

 The app will parse the client's request to find potential files.
 Files are firstly filtered by date.